Bridgetek/python-bt82x-dev/examples/audioloop/README.md

 ## Audioloop Example

-The `audioloop.py` example demonstrates drawing a multiple widgets and actions one the same screen while maintaining a high frame rate.
+The `audioloop.py` example demonstrates drawing a multiple widgets and actions on the same screen while maintaining a high frame rate.
 The `audioloop.py` code uses the `vumeter.py` widget from the [common](../common) directory, the `ext-sevenseg` extension to draw seven segment displays, the `ext-plotgraph` extension to draw BARGRAPH bitmaps, and the `ext-memory` extension to manage memory allocation.

 Four BARGRAPH bitmaps are used to render data into a scrolling area that simulates an audio signal, a pair of seven segment LEDs count up as the animation progresses.
 Two VU meters and a simulated EQ display are used to give another view of the simulated audio signal.
 Finally, a `CMD_GAUGE` control shows elapsed time while transitioning from green to red.

 ### Extension

-In the `b2tf2.py` program the `ext-sevenseg`, `ext-plotgraph`, and `ext-memory` extensions are loaded with the `extplotmemsevenseg` code.
+In the `audioloop.py` program the `ext-sevenseg`, `ext-plotgraph`, and `ext-memory` extensions are loaded with the `extplotmemsevenseg` code.
 This loads the `CMD_SEVENSEG`, `CMD_MEMORYINIT`, `CMD_MEMORYBITMAP`, and `CMD_PLOTBITMAP` functions into the device.
 To verify the version of the extension loaded and the components the function the loader code for the `extplotmemsevenseg` returns a string containing information on the extension code.
 This is printed on the console when the extension is loaded:

 ```
 print(extplotmemsevenseg.loadpatch(eve))